aiokev/CLI-Chat/README.md

-# cli-chat
+# CLI-Chat
-Simple CLI (command-line-interface) chat app.
+Simple CLI (command-line-interface) chat app with client and server.